Are there any household employer tax breaks an employer can take advantage of?

 A tax credit is not a deduction.
 A tax credit directly reduces the amount of tax you owe the IRS at the end of the year.

-To be eligible for this tax credit, there are a number of ‘tests’ that must be met.
-The main factors are: 1) the nanny or caregiver must be employed to care for a qualifying person (your dependent child under 13, disabled spouse, or other qualified disabled dependent); 2) you (and your spouse if married) must have earned income; and 3) the nanny’s care must be required so you can work.
+To be eligible for the IRS child care tax credit, there are a number of ‘tests’ that must be met.
+The main factors are: 1) the nanny or caregiver must be employed to care for a qualifying person (your dependent child under 17, disabled spouse, or other qualified disabled dependent); 2) you (and your spouse if married) must have earned income; and 3) the nanny’s care must be required so you can work.

 Dependent Care Flexible Spending Account:

 The Dependent Care Account is a pre-tax expense account that may be used to help pay for dependent care expenses that are necessary for the parents to work.
 To participate, the accounts must be offered by the parent’s employer as part of flexible benefit plans.
 The family must elect to participate during the annual ‘open season’ benefit enrollment period and specify the amount to be deducted from the payroll on a pre-tax basis.
-The family maximum contribution is $5,000, although, due to IRS regulations, adjustments may be made at year-end for some families earning $85,000 and over in the current year.
+The family maximum contribution is $5,000.
 These amounts are sheltered from Federal income taxes and most state income taxes (New Jersey and Pennsylvania tax these amounts).

 » More Details: IRS Publication 929